A death occurring at home is often the result of a long illness and although expected is still distressing.

 In such cases you should telephone the deceased’s doctor surgery and inform them, the doctor will attend as soon as possible to confirm and certify death.
 If the death has occurred outside surgery hours or if the deceased’s doctor is unavailable, it is usual for an ‘on-call’ doctor to attend.
 Once the doctor has attended and has advised you that they can issue the medical certificate, you should contact ourselves and we will arrange to convey your loved one to our Chapel of Rest.
 If the death occurs overnight, it is usual to not contact the funeral director until the morning, however we are happy to come out it you wish, although this does incur an additional charge.

 Later that day or the following day the doctor will issue a medical certificate which will give the cause of death.
-This will usually be made available for collection from the doctor’s surgery, the medical certificate is required for the death to be registered.
+This will be emailed by the surgery directly to the relevant registrars office, the medical certificate is required for the death to be registered.

 At a nursing or residential home

 If the death occurs in hospital, the nursing staff will notify you and the hospital doctor caring for your loved one will issue the medical certificate.
-This will usually be made available for you to collect from the hospital bereavement office, an appointment is normally required.
+In due course, you will be contacted by the hospitals’ bereavement office who will advise when the medical certificate will have been prepared.

 Sudden deaths and the role of the coroner